weibaohui/kom/README.md

 4. CRD Support: `kom` supports custom resource definitions (CRDs), allowing you to define and manage custom resources effortlessly.
 5. Callback Mechanism Support: Enables easy extension of business logic without tight coupling to Kubernetes operations.
 6. POD File Operations: Supports file management within PODs, making it easy to upload, download, and delete files.
+7. Support the encapsulation of high-frequency operations, such as restarting deployments and scaling (expanding or shrinking capacity).
+8. Support SQL queries for k8s resources.`select * from pod where `metadata.namespace`='kube-system' or `metadata.namespace`='default' order by `metadata.creationTimestamp` asc`
 ## Example Program

 **k8m** is a lightweight Kubernetes management tool, implemented as a single file and based on `kom` and `amis`, supporting multiple platform architectures.